-The Health and Sustainability Guidelines are applicable to all food service concession operations and vending machines managed by HHS and GSA.
-GSA will work with concessions operators to progressively implement these guidelines federal facilities as contracts expire as opportunities to enhance offerings emerge.
+The Health and Sustainability Guidelines are applicable to all food service concession operations and vending machines managed by GSA.
+GSA will work with concessions operators to progressively implement these guidelines into federal facilities as contracts expire and as opportunities to enhance offerings emerge.

 Health and Sustainability Guidelines for Federal Concessions and Vending Operations

-Frequently Asked Questions for Concessions Operators about the Health and Sustainability Guidelines for Federal Concessions and Vending Operations
+Frequently Asked Questions about the Health and Sustainability Guidelines [DOCX - 29.70 KB]

 Choose My Plate